 Offer kindness, a treat, your company.

 When you can’t take away someone’s suffering, you can let them know you are there and they are not alone in their suffering.

-Encourage seeking other .
+Encourage seeking other social support.

-Whether that is friends, family, or other supports, having a larger support network, if that is available to your loved one can be helpful in less alone.
-Support groups are also an option to consider.
+Whether that is friends, family, or other supports, having a larger support network, if that is available to your loved one can be helpful in feeling less alone.

 Listen without giving advice.

-Advice giving can feel good for the person giving advice, and can feel dismissive or add to overwhelm for someone struggling with .
-Listening is an action you can take that is more helpful than you might imagine.
+Advice giving can feel good for the person giving advice, and can feel dismissive or add to overwhelm for someone struggling with depression.

 Don’t make promises you can’t or don’t want to keep.

 If you tell your loved one you are there for them, be there for them.
 If you aren’t okay with or don’t have the time to spend with someone, don’t offer it.